newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-entity-id.md

 callToActionText: Apply for My Entity ID with MVC
 agencyId: nj-motor-vehicle
 formName: BA-8
----
+summaryDescriptionMd: >-
   You need a `New Jersey Motor Vehicle Commission (MVC) Entity ID Number|mvc-entity-id` from the for any transactions related to your commercial vehicles.
 ---

-### Application Requirements
+## Application Requirements

 - `Employer Identification Number (EIN)|ein`
 - Copy of the registration confirmation received when you registered your business for taxes with the IRS.
 The document must show your business name and address.